Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *Inventory Closed: Right Click, Selected*
 * *both of these methods require the Equipment Slot to be currently Empty, otherwise you will need to Manually Equip*

+**Half Split**: *Right Click*
+* Selects half a Stack of an Item, leaving the other half in the Slot that you Selected it from
+* *requires the Stack of Items to be in any Slot, while you're not currently Selecting an Item*

+**Drag Split, 1**: *Select an Item → Hold Right Click → Drag*
+* Splits off 1 Item into each Slot that you Drag the Stack over
+* *press Left Click to undo the current Split Selection, (before releasing Right Click)*

+**Drag Split, x**: *Select an Item → Hold Left Click → Drag*
+* Equally Splits a Stack of Items between multiple Slots
+	* *stack of 30: 2 Slots x 15 Items | 3 Slots x 10 Items | 4 Slots x 7 Items (+2), etc*
-			Equip Item; Puts an equipable Item on your Character's corresponding equipment Slot if Inventory is closed, select in Hotbar → Right Click | if open, Transfer Item (Shift + Click) (both of these methods require the Slot to be currently empty, if it's filled, you need to manually equip) Half Split; Selects half the Stack of an Item, leaving the other half in the Slot you Selected it from Right Click an item in an Item Slot (while not currently having anything Selected) Drag Split 1; Split off 1 Item into each Slot that you Drag over Select an Item → Hold Right Click → Drag (Press Left Click to Undo the current Split) Drag Split x; Equally Split a Stack of Items between multiple Slots (Stack of 30: 2x15, 3x10, 4x7(+2) etc) Select an Item → Hold Left Click → Drag (Press Right Click to Undo the current Split) Select all of Item Type; Combine all Stacks of a type of Item into 1 Stack (Max Stack Limits still apply) if nothing is Selected, Double Left Click | if the same Item Type is Selected, Triple Left Click (this will not work if you have an unrelated Item Selected, you will simply switch the selection)
+* *press Right Click to undo the current Split Selection, (before releasing Left Click)*

+			Select all of Item Type; Combine all Stacks of a type of Item into 1 Stack (Max Stack Limits still apply) if nothing is Selected, Double Left Click | if the same Item Type is Selected, Triple Left Click (this will not work if you have an unrelated Item Selected, you will simply switch the selection)